ENCODE-DCC/encoded/cloud-config/README.md

     * /etc/environment is loaded into login/ssh sessions so you can echo them on the instance.
     * The file will contain dupicate entries when deploying from an AMI.
 Last ones are used.

-    View them locally with --dry-run locally along with other info.
+    View them locally with --dry-run along with other info.
 Does not deploy
     $ bin/deploy --dry-run

+    Add options like --test, --release-candidate, or --candidate to see the differences in run vars.
+    The ROLE should change along with other variables like ENCD_INDEX_PRIMARY, ENCD_INDEX_VIS, ENCD_INDEX_REGION.
+The env vars are prefixed with ENCD_ as to not conflict with other env vars.

 # Live Deployments
     Below we'll deploy demos and clusters using the --full-build argument to avoid needing amis.